FairyTail2000/ollama-frontend/README.md

 ```

 The --host is required to allow the container to access the host network.
 This is required to allow the client to connect to the ollama server.

+---

+It might be the best to lauch ollama with the environment variable OLLAMA_HOST set to 0.0.0.0

+This will ensure that ollama communication works as expected